Lawrence Joseph Jansen

 - Died October 10, 2009 in Verboort, OR USA

 Larry Jansen won exactly 122 games in both the major and minor leagues, including leading the league once at each level.
 He was the last AAA player to win 30 games in a year and was the winning hurler in the game in which Bobby Thomson hit the Shot Heard 'Round the World.
+He twice won 20 games in the majors (once leading the National League) and also made two All-Star teams, winning one All-Star Game.
 Known for his control, he finished first or second in the National League in fewest walks per 9 innings on four occasions and twice led in strikeout/walk ratio.

 Youth and a Red Sox mistake